wonderphoto/The-Hop/README.md

 ## Plan something to do right now!

 In a hectic society with so much responsibility, spontaneity is all but lost.
-If you desire the ability to find events happening NOW, get TheHop.
+If you desire the ability to find events happening NOW, get TheHop!

   - Search various events at your current or another selected location
   - Filter genres & tastes